 A study of significant periods and development in the evolution of economic activity in the U.S. with special emphasis on the place of the American business community and its relationship to the world economy from 1607 to date.
+Prerequisites: ECN2210 and 2220

-Money and Banking
+ECN3310 (3 credits) Money and Banking